icp4a/bai-data-samples/README.md

 # Importing sample data for IBM Business Automation Insights

-**New in 20.0.3** You can test and explore IBM Business Automation Insights by using the provided script and sample data.
-This script is designed only for IBM Business Automation Insights 20.0.3 or later.
+You can test and explore IBM Business Automation Insights by using the provided script and sample data.
+This script is designed only for IBM Business Automation Insights 21.0.1 or later.

 ## Prerequisites